ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v30.md

 ---

+{:external: target="_blank" .external}
 {:tip: .tip}
 {:note: .note}
 {:important: .important}
 {:deprecated: .deprecated}

 # Release notes for V3.0
 {: #relnotes_v30}

 This release includes new features, component updates, usability enhancements, and bug fixes.
-For a list of fixed issues in different releases, known issues with the product, and tips to use {{site.data.keyword.vmwaresolutions_full}}, see [{{site.data.keyword.vmwaresolutions_short}} dW Answers](https://developer.ibm.com/answers/topics/cloudvmw/){:new_window}.
+For a list of fixed issues in different releases, known issues with the product, and tips to use {{site.data.keyword.vmwaresolutions_full}}, see [{{site.data.keyword.vmwaresolutions_short}} dW Answers](https://developer.ibm.com/answers/topics/cloudvmw/){:external}.

 ## End of Support for VMware Cloud Foundation on IBM Cloud
 {: #relnotes_v30-vcf-eos}